-In addition to recent storage media bundled with the latest upgrades, Intel released into the market its Optane powered Caching SSD called ‘Optane Memory’.
-It garnered the attention not only of the users but also of manufacturers who build laptops, now with the Optane memory feature.
+In addition to recent storage media bundled with the latest upgrades, Intel released into the market its Optane-powered Caching SSD called ‘Optane Memory.’
+It garnered the attention of the users and manufacturers who build laptops, now with the Optane memory feature.

 How does Intel Optane Memory work?

 Intel Optane Memory works on the principle of ‘least recently used’ to decide what gets stored in the cache memory.
-Data is initiated from the hard disk and is then replicated in the cache.
-If the cache detects a block of data that has not been accessed frequently for a long time, it deletes that data-byte, freeing up space in the cache memory.
+Data is initiated from the hard disk and replicated in the cache.
+If the cache detects a block of data that has not been accessed frequently for a long time, it deletes that data byte, freeing up space in the cache memory.

 Now, the Optane Memory goes directly to the cache, instead of the hard disk drive, to access the data, which leads to faster processes and operations by the user.

 Which is Faster – Intel Optane Memory or RAM?